v4nn4/v4nn4.github.io/content/posts/learning-addition/index.md

 ## The Problem

-We are given a text representing a list of equations of the form $x+y=z$ with $x$ and $y$ two positive integers.
-We will choose 3-digit integers to have a dataset of 1 million equations.
-Equations will be written this way:
+We are given text representing a list of equations in the form $x + y = z$, where $x$ and $y$ are two positive integers.
+To simplify the dataset, we’ll use 3-digit integers, resulting in 1 million unique equations.
+Each equation is written as follows:

 ```bash
 001+001=0002
 123+456=0579
 ```

-Leading zeroes are used to maintain consistent positional encoding, which significantly enhances convergence.
+Leading zeroes are included to maintain consistent positional encoding, which significantly enhances convergence.
 This representation eliminates the need for padding tokens during batch inference, as all equations are uniformly represented as arrays of size 12.

-Here is how our dataset is generated:
+Here’s how the dataset is generated:

 ```python
 digits = range(1000)